j-yan783/j-yan_math.github.io/README.md

 ### Publications and Preprints
 #### Accepted or published
 1. Xianzhe Dai and Junrong Yan.
-Witten Deformation for Noncompact Manifolds with Bounded Geometry, [Journal of the Institute of Mathematics of Jussieu](https://doi.org/10.1017/S1474748021000232)，1-38 (2020)
+Witten Deformation for Noncompact Manifolds with Bounded Geometry, [Journal of the Institute of Mathematics of Jussieu](https://doi.org/10.1017/S1474748021000232)，38 pages
 2. Xianzhe Dai and Junrong Yan.
 Witten Deformation on Non-compact Manifold: Heat Kernel Expansion and Local Index Theorem, [Math.
 Z.](https://link.springer.com/article/10.1007/s00209-022-03150-0), 31 pages

 #### Preprints